EMDK/xamarin-docs/edge/source/guide/tutorial/ProfileDtaCaptureTutorial.md

 Follow this [guide](../guide/component-install) to add the needed component you your project.

 ##Setup AndroidManifest.xml
-In order to use the Symbol EMDK for Android in your project we first need to add a few items to the AndroidManifest.xml in your project.
+In order to use the Symbol EMDK for Xamarin in your project we first need to add a few items to the AndroidManifest.xml in your project.

 **Perform the following steps to setup your AndroidManifest**